IBM/lagraph/docs/graphs-overview.md

     distributed environment one must partition the graph into subgraphs.
-The vertex-centric approach is then used for each subgraph and subgraph interactions are handled with additional logic using using message passing.
+The vertex-centric approach is then used for each subgraph and subgraph interactions are handled with additional logic using message passing.
 Pregel is an example of this approach.
-And, indeed, the current, core Graph library in Spark, GraphX is based on Pregel.
+And, indeed, the current, core Graph library in Spark, GraphX, is based on Pregel.
 The approach is still intuitive but an additional complexity of dealing with propagated information must be accommodated in the algorithm.
 Also, each subgraph, by construct, is very localized and the propagation of information